rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ```

 I fixed the `Create` view by:
-1. moving the `Default` element to the top of the page.
+1. moving the `Default` element from the bottom of the page to the top above the `Monday` element.
 2. setting up `Html.BeginForm` for a create form.
 3. setting up `Html.DropDownList` for the drop down list and using `Html.LabelFor` for a dynamic heading for the drop down list.
-4. setting up ShiftTimes controller's `Create` GET method to pass to the view a list of Jobs from the `Job` database that did not have its `WeeklyShift` property assigned yet.
+4. setting up ShiftTimes controller's `Create` GET method to pass to the view a list of Jobs from the `Job` database that did not have its `WeeklyShift` property (which has a data type of a `ShiftTime` object) assigned yet.
-5. setting up ShiftTimes controller's `Create` POST method to find the selected `Job` object from the `Job` database and assigning its `WeeklyShift` property to the newly created `shiftTime`.
+5. setting up ShiftTimes controller's `Create` POST method to find the selected `Job` object from the `Job` database and assigning its `WeeklyShift` property (which has a data type of a `ShiftTime` object) to the newly created `shiftTime` object.
 Then I added the new `shiftTime` object to the `ShiftTime` database.

 ###### `Create` view using `Html.BeginForm` method for a create form
 ```cshtml